-SWISS MERCANTILE SOCIETY EDUCATION DEPARTMENT.

-In connection with the scholastic programme the following lectures were given by the students during the last two weeks:-

-Miss HEDERRER, Winterthur: "Something about a cheque that doesn't arrive in time."
-Mr. J. LUETHY, Wohlen (Argovie) "Newspaper advertising."
-Miss A. OBERHOLZER, Horgen: "Shopping in London'

-Miss H. STRAHM, Wichtrach: "Esperanto."
-Mr. L. THOMASIN, St. Gall; "Police Work."
-Mr. E. LANDSRATH, Basle: "Technical Inven-

-Mr. F. NEIDHART, Zurich: "The International position of Switzerland."
+AT: A State of the state of In connection with the scholastic programme the following lectures were given by the students during the last two weeks :- Miss HINDERRER, Winterthur: "Something about a cheque that doesn't arrive in time."
+Mr. J. LUETHY, Wohlen (Argovie) "Newspaper advantaging " advertising."
+Miss A. OBERHOLZER, Horgen : "Shopping in London' Miss H. STRAHM, Wichtrach: "Esperanto," Mr. L. THOMASIN, St. Gall; "Police Work."
+Mr. E. LANDSRATH, Basle : "Technical Inven- Mr. F. NEIDHART, Zurich : "The International position of Switzerland."
 On Friday, March 13th, 1931, an instructive and interesting lecture was given at Swiss House by Mr. J. H. Humphreys, J.P., on the "Three Party System and Parliamentary Government."
 The lecturer asserted that Parliamentary Government must be maintained in spite of the fact, that lately several countries have departed from it in fayour of dictatorships.
-The English system of voting was described as being very unjust, in that the minorities are not adequately represented.
+The English system of voting was described as being very in-just, in that the minorities are not adequately represented.
 By the introduction of the system represented.
 By the introduction of the system of Proportional Representation which the lecturer explained in great detail, the present anomalies and chances of General Elections would be mostly avoided.
-At the end of the lecture leaflets describing more fully this system of Electoral Reform were distributed among the students, "A vote of thanks was then proposed by the Chairman and a magnificent response was received, Alfacetha a most anlightfunic lectures wall given."
-Altogether a most enlightening lecture well given.

-Afterwards the usual students's concert took place in which the following distinguished themselves:-the Misses Kaufmann, Christen and Derrer, with Messieurs Kern, Gmuer, Neidhart and Thomasin-the latter at the piano.
+At the end of the lecture leaflets de-scribing more fully this system of Electoral Re-form were distributed among the students.
+A vote of thanks was then proposed by the Chair-man and a magnificent response was received, Alforenther a most anlichtonic lecture well gived Altogether a most enlightening lecture well given.
+Afterwards the usual students's concert took place in which the following distinguished themselves :-the Misses Kaufmann, Christen and Derrer, with Messieurs Kern, Gmuer, Neidhart and Thömasin-the latter at the piano.
 The evening came to a close at 10.45 p.m. with the singing of the National Anthem, and we all felt we had enjoyed ourselves.
 On Saturday, March 14th, the students visited the Wallace's Collection.